CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/README.md

 Their IT systems run Windows, Linux, Kubernetes, SQL Servers, Oracle and PostgreSQL across multiple locations, including on-premises data centers, manufacturing plans, distribution centers, and multiple public clouds.
 This poses operational challenges for Contoso.
 They’d like a consistent way to govern and operate across these disparate environments, ensure security across the entire organization, and enable innovation and developer agility (especially with their investments in cloud-native practices), all while meeting regulatory and compliance requirements and being able to leverage the latest innovations of database technologies.

-Contoso is using both type of Azure Arc-enabled Data controller scanrios: Direct connected mode and Disconnected mode, In this lab you will be working on both of the types, basically Direct moode will be having access to azure portal like and worklike any Azure service and  you will be able to manage it through Azure portal but in disconnected mode you don't have to connect to Azure portal and still you can access the resources with any machines and later you can even upload the logs to azure from a different location.
+Contoso is using both type of Azure Arc-enabled Data controller scenarios: Direct connected mode and Disconnected mode, In this lab you will be working on both of the connection modes, Data controller configured in direct connectivity mode gives administrator an experience which is much like how you would use any other Azure service with provisioning/de-provisioning, scaling, configuring, management, and so on.

+Data controller configured in indirect connectivity mode gives administrators a read-only view in Azure portal, and the management experience is based on locally installed tools such as Azure Data Studio, Azure CLI, or Kubernetes native tools such as kubectl.

 ## Lab Context

 Contoso wants to migrate and modernize their databases.
 They have already migrated some of their Oracle databases to PostgreSQL and they have upgraded some of their SQL Servers to the latest version.
 Additionally, they would like to reduce the management overhead and stay always current with the evergreen versions of SQL and PostgreSQL Hyperscale.
 They would also like to get the benefits of the data services in Azure such as elastic scale and cloud billing without moving their databases to the cloud.

-Let’s take the journey together with Contoso and see how easy it is accomplish all the above with Azure Arc-enabled data services.
+Let’s take the journey together with Contoso and see how easy it is to accomplish all the above with Azure Arc-enabled data services.

-In this lab, you will leverage the existing Kubernetes cluster to deploy the Azure Arc data controller with Directly connect mode and Disconnected Mode, Azure Arc-enabled SQL Managed Instance, and Azure Arc-enabled PostgreSQL Hyperscale all the help on Azure portal,Azure Data studio and Azure CLI.
-You will be deploying the SQLMI with both type, DIsconnected mode and Direct connected mode.
+In this lab, you will leverage the existing Kubernetes cluster to deploy the Azure Arc data controller with Directly connected mode and indirectly connected mode, in directly and indirectly connected mode.
+You will be deploying both Azure Arc-enabled SQL Managed Instance and Azure Arc-enabled PostgreSQL Hyperscale in either of the connectivity modes - using tools such as Azure portal, Azure Data Studio, and Azure CLI.